peteroupc/peteroupc.github.io/colorgen.md

     END METHOD

 **Notes:**

 1. For purposes of color reproduction, only wavelengths within the range 360-830 nm (0.36-0.83 &mu;m) are relevant in practice.
 2. In general, wavelengths in this section mean wavelengths in air.
 (See the entry "[wavelength](http://eilv.cie.co.at/term/1426)" in the CIE's International Lighting Vocabulary.)
-3. Although spectral power distributions and color matching functions are continuous functions, in practice tristimulus values are calculated based on samples at discrete wavelengths, as demonstrated by the `SpectrumToTristim` method.
+3. Although spectral power distributions and color matching functions are continuous functions, in practice tristimulus values are calculated based on samples at discrete wavelengths, as illustrated by the `SpectrumToTristim` method.

 <a id=Light_Source_and_Color_Matching_Functions></a>
 ### Light Source and Color Matching Functions